huafeng111/task/README.md

 ## 1. `SpeechDownloader.py`

 This Python class is responsible for managing the process of downloading PDF files.
 It downloads the files from specified URLs and updates the `download_state.json` file to track progress.
+If any PDF fails to download successfully, it logs the details in an `error.json` file for further review.

 ### Key Features

 - **Complete PDF Download Management**: Handles the entire process of downloading PDF files.
+- **Error Handling**: Unsuccessful PDF downloads are recorded in the `error.json` file, allowing for easy troubleshooting and retrying of failed downloads.

 ## 2. `pdfHandler.py`